Kings United

 The Kings is an Indian hip-hop dance group from Vasai, a city in Maharashtra.
 They won NBC'S World of Dance and came third at World Hip Hop Dance Championship.
-Emmy awards nominee Suresh Mukund (born on December 24, 1987), is the choreographer and director of the group.
+Emmy awards nominee Suresh Mukund, is the choreographer and director of the group.

 Kings United

 In 2015, they became the first Indian group to win a medal at the World Hip Hop Dance Championship held in San Diego, California.
 They gained worldwide fame after they won Season 3 of NBC's World of Dance in 2019 in Los Angeles, California.

 History

 In 2009, Suresh Mukund and Vernon Monterio formed a hip hop dance group by the name of 'Fictitious Dance Group' which participated in various Indian dance shows and competitions.

 In 2009, the group won the popular dance show Boogie Woogie.
 The group went on to win Entertainment Ke liye Kuch Bhi Karega in 2010 and later the same year they were ranked third in Season 2 of India's Got Talent.

 Choosing to re-enter the competition the following year, the group changed its name to the SNV Group named after members Suresh Mukund and Vernon Monteiro and this time won Season 3 of India's Got Talent in 2011.

 In 2012, the SNV Group travelled to Las Vegas and entered the World Hip Hop Dance Championship where they made it to the finals and finished in 8th place, a first for an Indian group.
 Their hardships in funding their trip and their remarkable achievement in the competition were documented in the 2015 Bollywood film ABCD 2 which was directed by choreographer Remo D'Souza and starred prominent actors like Varun Dhawan, Prabhu Deva and Shraddha Kapoor in lead roles.
 Suresh is played by Varun Dhawan and Vernon is played by Sushant Pujari.

 After the release of the film, Mukund and Vernon parted ways due to creative differences and the group split with Vernon starting his own dance crew called "V Company" who subsequently won Season-1 of Dance Plus.

 Mukund then founded "Kings United India" with some of his old team members and a few new additions.